 The Southern African Development Community (SADC) was established in 1992 to promote political and economic integration among its member countries.
-It signaled a new Africa, finally freed from apartheid and colonialism.
+It signalled a new Africa, finally freed from apartheid and colonialism.
 As of 2018, the SADC is composed of 16 countries, characterized by vastly different levels of economic development and economic structure: Angola, Botswana, Comoro Islands, Democratic Republic of Congo, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Swaziland, United Republic of Tanzania, Zambia and Zimbabwe.
 With a combined population of more than 320 million people, the SADC is one of the most populous regions in Africa.

 In 2008, the SADC met the requirements for intra-regional trade liberalization, leading to the formation of a free trade area (FTA).
 Other integration milestones — a customs union, common market, economic union and single currency — are behind schedule and remain to be achieved.
 One of the economic objectives behind the formation of the SADC was the desire to use institutional cooperation to help diversify economies and build an industrial base.
 Most SADC countries, however, still depend on the export of primary commodities and have been experiencing an economic decline following the latest global economic crisis.
 Poverty and inequality remain urgent socio-economic issues in the region and constitute key constraints for progress in human development.

 With regard to inequality, gender disparities remain pervasive in the region.
 In the SADC, on average, women are overrepresented in informal cross-border trade (ICBT), tend to hold vulnerable and low-paying jobs, have less access to education than men, and perform the lion’s share of unpaid labour, including housework and caregiving.